How to See Segovia, the Best Day Trip from Madrid

 Make Sure to Try Cochinillo

-This delightful dish is a slow-cooked (milk-fed) piglet which is so tender you can cut with a plate.
+This delightful dish features a slow-cooked (milk-fed) piglet that is so tender you can cut it with a plate.
 Yes, you heard that right.
 And the waiter will help you do just that.

 This dish is one of the reasons many people flock to Segovia.